MystenLabs/walrus/CONTRIBUTING.md

 Integration and end-to-end tests are excluded by default when running `cargo nextest` as they depend on additional packages and take longer to run.
-These tests can either be run with the newest contract version (including breaking changes that are incompatible with testnet) or they can be run with the contracts as deployed on testnet.
+These tests can either be run with the newest contract version (including breaking changes that are incompatible with testnet) or they can be run with the contracts as deployed on testnet, for which the contracts are located in `testnet-contracts`.

 For the first option, you can run these tests as follows: